TheZPerson/sd-advanced-stylebox-and-wildcards/README.md

 This issue can be averted by using {section} keyword instead. <br/>

-When using {section}-keyword inside vanilla Style-Dropdown, these styles are treated like normal un-splitted styles and {section} -keywords get removed.<br/>
+When using {section}-keyword inside vanilla Style-Dropdown, these Styles are treated like normal un-splitted Styles and {section} -keywords get removed.<br/>

 In eyes of the extension both {prompt} and {section} are interchangeable.